taiga-family/maskito/projects/angular/README.md

 [Documentation](https://tinkoff.github.io/maskito) •
 [Submit an Issue](https://github.com/Tinkoff/maskito/issues/new/choose) • [Contact Us](https://t.me/taiga_ui)

-> The Angular-specific library.
-It provides with two convenient ways of using Maskito: basic directive approach and
+> The Angular-specific library.<br />It provides with two convenient ways of using Maskito: basic directive approach and
 > Dependency Injection approach.

 ## How to install